 To change the value of the FPF would require a decision on who deserves to gain more from the mechanism.
-To increase the FPF Hydro units would benefit at the cost of wind units, while decreasing it would have the opposite effect.
+An increase to the FPF would benefit Hydro and Pump Storage units at the cost of wind units, while decreasing it would have the opposite effect.
 Conventional plant would not be as sensitive to the value of FPF but large thermal plant would benefit from a lower FPF at the cost of small peaking plant.